sellenth/quoridor3d/README.md

 * **E** and **Q** move the cursor up and down layers of the play space
 * When you're placing a wall, press **R** to change its orientation
 * Use **Arrow Keys** to move cursor.
 Note that directions are independent of camera's view direction
+* Press **Enter/Return** to confirm your move

 ## Play
 The game is hosted here [https://quor3dor.herokuapp.com/](https://quor3dor.herokuapp.com/).
-If it has not been accessed recently, there may be a 30 second dyno spinup time.
+If it has not been accessed recently, there may be a 30 second dyno spin up time.

 ### TODOs
 - [x] disallow moves through walls